-Carrie Phelps, MA, BCC, PhD Candidate Stevens Point, Wisconsin, USA
+Carrie Phelps, in memoriam Stevens Point, Wisconsin, USA

 Carrie has recently co-founded a wellness consulting firm called Intrinsic Connection, LLC (www.intrinsic-connection.com) that is dedicated to building a bridge between leading-edge wellness strategy and real-world execution for successful results.
 For the past 10 years, Carrie served as a consultant and provided leadership for the development and implementation of national wellness initiatives that involved YMCAs throughout the US.
 Formally trained in the Institute for Healthcare Improvement Breakthrough Collaborative organizational change methodology, Carrie consulted YMCAs across the country on how to make and sustain wellness-related organizational and program improvements in the areas of participant engagement, programming, staffing practices, environmental standards, outcome measurements, and leadership.